 Up to now I have talked about a least squares adjustment as if everyone knows what it involves.
 In this article, I discuss what a least squares adjustment is and what makes it so valuable in adjusting observational data.

-Note: Please use the gallery below or read our full issue to check the correct configurations of mathematic language.
+Note: Please click on the images below to see them or read our full issue to check the correct math configurations.